What Is Labor Cost? (Definition, Formula and Examples)

-Labor cost is a financial term that's used interchangeably with "cost of labor" on financial reports.
-This value is arrived at by calculating the cost of all employee pay and benefits.
-If you're in human resources, finance, accounting or executive leadership, you may need to understand labor cost and how it impacts you.
-In this article, we define labor costs and give examples of how to use it and how it's calculated.
+Labor cost is a financial term used interchangeably with "cost of labor" on financial reports.
+This value calculates the total cost of employee pay and benefits.
+If you're in human resources (HR), finance, accounting or executive leadership, you may need to understand labor cost and how it impacts you and your company.

 What is the cost of labor?